Popular reference pages

 About Kevin Marquette

-I am a Sr. DevOps Engineer for loanDepot in Irvine, CA, Microsoft MVP, 2018 PowerShell Hero, and SoCal PowerShell User Group Organizer.
+I am the Principal DevOps Engineer for loanDepot in Irvine, CA, Microsoft MVP, 2018 PowerShell Hero, and SoCal PowerShell User Group Organizer.
 I have been passionate about PowerShell for a very long time.
-I enjoy learning about PowerShell and sharing the things that I discover.
+I enjoy learning about PowerShell and sharing everything that I discover.

 The primary focus of my blog is on PowerShell.
 I love to learn and research ideas in PowerShell.
 When I find something interesting or new, I write about those discoveries.